oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/task_sequences/README.md

 # `Task Sequences` Sample

-This sample is an FPGA tutorial that demonstrates how to use task sequences to achieve asynchronous parallelism within kernel.
+This sample is an FPGA tutorial that demonstrates how to use task sequences to describe multiple parallel loops in a single kernel.

 | Area                 | Description
 |:--                   |:--